Chapter 13 : The World Cup

 Romilda laughed.
 “Ludo’s cool,” she replied.
 “Not like some of the crowd you work with.”

 “Your mum can’t stand him,” Cornelius told her.
 “Thinks he isn’t quite suitable as a head of department.
 Like I said, though, there is nobody in England that knows more about Quidditch than he does.
-And he’s practically the only person involved in organising this that I’ve never heard complain about all the extra work it’s causing.”
+And he’s practically the only person involved in organising this I’ve never heard complain about all the extra work it’s causing.”

 “I wouldn’t either,” Romilda declared.
 “However much work it causes, it’s worth it to bring the World Cup to Britain.”

-She wouldn’t say that if she had the actual responsibility of organising it, Cornelius decided, over the next couple of weeks as the work and problems mounted up.
+She wouldn’t say that if she'd the actual responsibility of organising it, Cornelius decided, over the next couple of weeks as the work and problems mounted up.
 Romilda was always complaining anyway, and if she had to deal with the difficulties caused by the World Cup, she would certainly have something to complain about.

 Still, she was right in a way.
 At least there was some recompense for the work he was now doing.
 Bringing the World Cup to Britain was quite a coup and as Minister, he had to claim some of the credit.